-FINANCIAL STATE STATEMENTS SIGNIFICANT AUDIT RISKS RISK RISK DETAIL ACCOUNTS AREA AND ASSERTIONS AUDIT RESPONSE Page 4 MANAGEMENT OVERRIDE Auditing standards presume that a risk of management override of controls is present in all entities and require us to respond to this risk by testing the appropriateness of accounting journals and other adjustments to the financial statements, reviewing accounting estimates for possible bias and obtaining an understanding of the business rationale of significant transactions that appear to be unusual.
+FINANCIAL STATEMENTS SIGNIFICANT AUDIT RISKS

+RISK RISK DETAIL ACCOUNTS AREA AND ASSERTIONS AUDIT RESPONSE MANAGEMENT OVERRIDE Auditing standards presume that a risk of management override of controls is present in all entities and require us to respond to this risk by testing the appropriateness of accounting journals and other adjustments to the financial statements, reviewing accounting estimates for possible bias and obtaining an understanding of the business rationale of significant transactions that appear to be unusual.
 Financial statement level risk across all account headings and assertions.
 We will carry out audit procedures to review significant journals and other adjustments in preparing the financial statements, review the reasonableness of assumptions used by management when including accounting estimates, and obtain an understanding of unusual transactions.
 REVENUE RECOGNITION Auditing standards presume that there are risks of fraud in revenue recognition.
 These risks may arise from the use of inappropriate accounting policies, failure to apply the stated accounting policies or from an inappropriate use of estimates in calculating revenue.
 Existence, completeness and accuracy of income.
 We will substantively test a sample of income received and debtor accruals to ensure that accounting policies have been correctly applied in determining the point of recognition of income.

-RISK RISK DETAIL ACCOUNTS AREA AND ASSERTIONS AUDIT RESPONSE FINANCIAL STATEMENTS PREPARATION Our prior year audit identified weaknesses in the Council's arrangements for preparing the financial statements.
+FINANCIAL STATEMENTS SIGNIFICANT AUDIT RISKS RISK RISK DETAIL ACCOUNTS AREA AND ASSERTIONS AUDIT RESPONSE FINANCIAL STATEMENTS PREPARATION Our prior year audit identified weaknesses in the Council's arrangements for preparing the financial statements.
 A significant number of misstatements were identified, where the financial statements were inconsistent with underlying records.
-These were corrected in the final financial statements, including material amendments to the following statements and notes: • Comprehensive Income and Expenditure Statement (CIES), for consolidation of the Housing Revenue Account transactions • Cash Flow Statement and supporting notes • Financial instruments note • Amounts reported for resource allocation decisions note • Senior officer remuneration bandings note • Housing Revenue Account notes.
+These were corrected in the final financial statements, including material amendments to the following statements and notes: Comprehensive Income and Expenditure Statement (CIES), for consolidation of the Housing Revenue Account transactions Cash Flow Statement and supporting notes Financial instruments note Amounts reported for resource allocation decisions note Senior officer remuneration bandings note Housing Revenue Account notes.
 Management is working to address these weaknesses in producing the 2014/15 financial statements.
-However, until improved outcomes can be demonstrated, including sufficient progress against the recommendations made in the prior year, there is a risk regarding the accuracy of these disclosures in the 2014/15 financial statements.
 Accuracy of disclosures.
 We will work with the finance team to assess progress towards the project for improving production of the 2014/15 financial statements.
-This will include: carrying out an early review of the draft financial statements against the requirement of the Code of practice for Local Authority Accounting 2014/15 issuing a detailed list of audit working paper requirements and briefing finance staff on or expectations for good quality working papers reviewing the consistency of the financial statements with underlying working papers before the start of the onsite audit visit obtaining assurance that management has carried out a critical review of the financial statements before they are submitted for audit; this could be evidenced by comprehensive explanations for all significant variances from the prior year.
+This will include: carrying out an early review of the draft financial statements against the requirements of the Code of practice for Local Authority Accounting 2014/15 issuing a detailed list of audit working paper requirements and briefing finance staff on our expectations for good quality working papers reviewing the consistency of the financial statements with underlying working papers before the start of the onsite audit visit obtaining assurance that management has carried out a critical review of the financial statements before they are submitted for audit; this could be evidenced by comprehensive explanations for all significant variances from the prior year.
 UPDATED RISK CLASSIFICATION OF INCOME AND EXPENDITURE Updated risk assessment 3 July 2015 Our prior year audit found a significant number of instances where support costs and overheads that were recharged from one service to another within the Council were incorrectly classified within the CIES, resulting in an overstatement of both gross income and gross expenditure.
 There is a risk of material misstatement of the 2014/15 financial statements if internal recharges are not correctly classified in the general ledger.
 Presentation of income and expenditure.
-We will substantively test a sample of transactions is accordance with our risk assessment to check wheth they have been correctly accounted for on a net bas within the CIES.
+We will substantively test a sample of transactions in accordance with our risk assessment to check whether they have been correctly accounted for on a net basis within the CIES.